All Products

 User Data

-If you do not select the Install GPU Driver option in the Image section and you are familiar with automatic driver installation scripts, you can enter an automatic installation script in the User Data section to install the NVIDIA Tesla driver.
+If you did not select the Install GPU Driver option in the Image section and you are familiar with automatic driver installation scripts, you can enter an automatic installation script in the User Data section to install the NVIDIA Tesla driver.
 For more information, see Install the driver using an automatic installation script.

 Note